maryam-bo/Arabic-Fake-News-SLR/README.md

-# Arabic-Fake-News-SLR
+# Arabic-Fake-News-CA
-Supplementary materials for the Systematic Literature Review
+Supplementary materials for the Critical Analysis